ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 (Image comparing earth and venus makeup and temps)

-[^1]: Water Vapor (Water in its invisible gaseous form) is a strong greenhouse gas, but it does not stay in the atmosphere long, as it regularly precipitates out as rain!

 Fact #3: There is more CO<sub>2</sub> in the atmosphere right now than there has been for nearly 3-3.3 Million years
 ------